RYNBSD/use-fetch/README.md

 }
 ```

-useInfiniteFetch: it use useFetch in it core with more functionalities, it detect when the path change and fire new request, in the callback you have to return a boolean value to indicate if you reached the last page.
+useInfiniteFetch: it use useFetch in it core with more functionalities, it detect when the path changed to fire a new request, in the callback you have to return a boolean value to indicate if you reached the last page, optional: pass request init object.

 # Customization: